-Marketing blurbs liken Mrs. to Henry James’s masterpiece The House of Mirth, but honestly, that comparison is as overworked as anything suspenseful being called “the next Gone Girl”.
+Marketing blurbs liken Mrs. to Edith Wharton’s masterpiece The House of Mirth, but honestly, that comparison is as overworked as anything suspenseful being called “the next Gone Girl”.
 STOP.
 IT.
-How the plot or theme relate to the James novel I couldn’t say.
+How the plot or theme relate to the Wharton novel I couldn’t say.
 The only similarity is in the writing style—cerebral, with the minutia of the characters’ lives and very little action, much like many of the classics.
 If you are a contemporary reader then Mrs. is going to feel like the Sahara, shimmering with the hope of a drama oasis far off in the distance.
 If you are a reader ready to slow down and willing to wait, Macy writes well in exposing the not-so-pleasant aspects of people with wealth and, ultimately, explodes secrets everywhere.

 I’ve been seeing lots of good things about this book but haven’t requested it.
 Based on your review, I think I’ll keep it that way.
 Fabulous, honest review!